 U.S. Residents: Leave a comment below sharing your favorite lunch box or after school snacks for kids and you could win a signed copy of Body Kindness and cranberry-inspired prize pack!

 One winner will be drawn from the blog comments section in this post after midnight Friday October 13th and notified by e-mail.
-Once you provide a valid, U.S. mailing address, please allow 7-14 days for the Body Kindness book and $50 ALDI gift card to arrive.
+Once you provide a valid, U.S. mailing address, please allow 7-14 days for the Body Kindness book and the cranberry prize pack to arrive.
 Questions?
 Contact firstname.lastname@example.org.

 Be sure to follow Cranberry Institute on Twitter and check out their website for more information and research on the goodness of cranberries!